Huw Williams appraises classic comedy music written for film, television and radio.

 Clive Anderson investigates the demise of the traditional bank manager.

 Nick Robinson explores the underlying values and political philosophy of David Cameron.

 Steve Richards talks to Ed Miliband, his friends and critics about his political ideas.

-Family sitcom about comedian Stephen K Amos's teenage years in 1980s South London
+Sitcom about comedian Stephen K Amos's teenage years in 1980s South London.

 A year after the Copenhagen climate summit, Roger Harrabin explores what really happened.